Measure your inner thigh starting at the base of your tailbone and going up to where your leg meets your groin.

-And then if needed, extend these lines across both sides of all three lines (diagonals) as well as intersecting them diagonally as shown below: It should look something like this: These measurements will give an idea about how much room there is between bottoms when wearing pants from different manufacturers or even brands/styles, because there doesn’t exist perfect alignment between those three measurements.
+And then if needed, extend these lines across both sides of all three lines (diagonals) as well as intersect them diagonally as shown below: It should look something like this: These measurements will give an idea about how much room there is between bottoms when wearing pants from different manufacturers or even brands/styles because there doesn’t exist perfect alignment between those three measurements.

 It can vary greatly depending on the garment or fabric used (and even what kind of fabric it is).
 You can also use these measurements for measuring top-down or side-by-side for clothing or clothing items, but it may not be suitable for measuring topside-down because different fabric characteristics may cause such measurements to differ significantly compared with those obtained by topside-down measurements.
 These are just two examples out of many more ways we use them but I hope they will help get people started on knowing more about measuring their pants inse

 For example, if you are measuring your inseam on a pair of shorts, the length is usually measured from the cuff to the point where the hem meets the floor.
-For a woman’s inseam, this is usually around 4 inches above or below her natural waistline.
+A woman’s inseam is usually around 4 inches above or below her natural waistline.

 There are many different things to consider when measuring your inseam:

 • Your waistline (usually around your natural waist)